 - Critical thinking

 - Insights from MIT Teaching Award Recipient

 - Learning communities

-However, MIT open courses are not degree based.
+However, MIT’s open courses are not degree based.
 You are not eligible to get a certificate at the end of the course.
-They are meant to let you interact as in dynamic classroom.
-It is a non-commercial initiative for public and independent learners.
+They are meant to let you interact in a dynamic classroom.
+It is a non-commercial initiative for the public and independent learners.